andrewchambers/hermes/doc/man/hermes-package-store.7.md

 - `gc.lock` This lock is aquired in an exclusive manner when hermes-pkgstore-gc(1) is running.
 This lock is also acquired in a shared manner while the package store is being updated, such as by hermes-pkgstore-build(1).

-- `build-$HASH.lock` This form of lockfile corresponds to a package, and are held exclusively during package builds preventing multiple instances of hermes-pkgstore-build(1) from attempting to build the same package.
+- `build-$HASH.lock` This form of lock file corresponds to a package, and are held exclusively during package builds preventing multiple instances of hermes-pkgstore-build(1) from attempting to build the same package.

-- `user-$NAME.lock` This form of lockfile corresponds to a build user when the package store is in multi user mode.
-The lockfile is held exclusively when a build user is being used during a package build.
+- `user-$NAME.lock` This form of lock file corresponds to a build user when the package store is in multi user mode.
+The lock file is held exclusively when a build user is being used during a package build.
 These locks help ensure isolation of the package builds, preventing one package build from influencing the package output of a concurrently building package.